sandyjmacdonald/fs42-tv-guide/README.md

 (_NOTE: for some reason it is necessary to use 127.0.0.1 rather than localhost if running on the same machine_)

-### 3. Program Title Naming Requirements
+### 3. Program Title Naming Conventions
-For the app to properly detect and enrich movies and TV shows with TMDb data, your TV show/movie files must follow specific naming patterns:
+For the app to properly detect and enrich movies and TV shows with TMDb data, your TV show/movie files must follow specific naming conventions:

 #### TV Shows/Episodes
 TV episodes must be formatted as: